GeoscienceAustralia/galileoQC/docs/source/methods.md

 This section provides a brief description of airborne gravity QC methods using the `AirGravQC` functions.

 The examples show the necessary and common parameters passed to each function.
 There are other parameters available for many of the functions providing additional options.
-Further information can be seen in the [API](modules.md) and examples are available in the [Cookbooks](#cookbook-target).
+Further information can be seen in the [API](modules.md) and examples are available in the [Tutorials](#tutorials-target).

 There are a number of types of different gravity sensor flying airborne gravity surveys on several different types of aircraft.
 The methods described here have been tested on the following aircraft and gravity sensors: